-3.6.1 A Lack of Progress occurs when:

-- a) the team captain declares a Lack of Progress. - b) a robot fails to retreat from a "visited" black tile.
-For a successful retreat, the robot needs to back up without turning inside the black tile (it has to move straight backwards inside of a black tile).
-See definition of visited tile on rule 3.4.4. - c) a robot damages the field. - d) a team member touches the field or their robot without permission from a referee.

-3.6.2 In the event of a lack of progress, the robot must return to the last visited checkpoint (or the start tile if never reached a checkpoint).
+- 4.6.1 A Lack of Progress occurs when: - a) the team captain declares a Lack of Progress. - b) a robot fails to retreat from a "visited" black tile.
+For a successful retreat, the robot needs to back up without turning inside the black tile (it has to move straight backwards on a black tile).
+See definition of visited tile on rule 4.4.4. - c) a robot damages the field. - d) a team member touches the field or their robot without permission from a referee. - 4.6.2 In the event of a lack of progress, the robot must return to the last visited checkpoint (or the start tile if it never reached a checkpoint).
 The robot can be installed in any direction.
-For the definition of the visited tile (see 3.4.4).
+For the definition of the visited tile (see 4.4.4).
+NEW 4.6.3 After a lack of progress, the team must reset the robot by using a switch located in a clearly visible location by the referee (see 3.1.6).